-Under the Atomic Energy Act of 1954, NRC has the authority to inspect nuclear power plants to protect public health and safety.
-The NRC inspection program assesses, through scrutiny of carefully selected samples, whether activities are properly conducted and equipment is properly maintained to ensure safe operations.
-Inspectors monitor the licensee's activity, provide inspection findings to the licensee's management, and conduct follow up inspections to ensure that the licensee has taken corrective action.
-The NRC periodically assesses the overall effectiveness of its inspection program for operating reactors.
+The Atomic Energy Act of 1954 gives the NRC the authority to inspect nuclear power plants to protect public health and safety.
+The NRC inspection program assesses whether licensee activities are properly conducted and equipment is maintained to ensure safe operations.
+Inspectors monitor the licensee's activities and provide findings to the licensee's management.
+If necessary, NRC experts conduct follow-up inspections to ensure that the licensee has addressed its findings.

-Reactor inspections are conducted primarily by resident and region-based inspectors.
+Reactor inspections are conducted primarily by resident inspectors and regional inspectors.
 Under a program initiated in 1977, resident inspectors are stationed at each nuclear power plant.
-There are at least two resident inspectors assigned to each site.
 Resident inspectors provide first-hand, independent assessment of plant conditions and performance.

-Resident inspectors live in the area of the nuclear power plant and maintain offices at the plant during regular business hours.
-In addition, resident inspectors spend a portion of their time at the plant during weekends and evenings.
-Resident inspectors significantly increase the agency's onsite monitoring of the plants and reduce the time to respond to events at the plant.
+Resident inspectors live near the nuclear power plant where they are assigned.
+They maintain offices at the plant during regular business hours and spend a portion of their time at the plant during weekends and evenings.
+Resident inspectors significantly increase the NRC's onsite monitoring of the plants.
+In addition, they greatly reduce the time needed to respond to events at the plant.

-The inspection specialists review plant security, emergency planning, radiation protection, environmental monitoring, periodic testing of plant equipment and systems, fire protection, construction activities, and other more specialized areas.
-During the course of a year, NRC specialists may conduct 10 to 25 routine inspections at each nuclear power plant, depending on the activities at the plants and problems that may occur.
-The special team inspections may focus on a specific plant activity, like maintenance or security, or a team may be sent to the plant to look at a specific operating problem or accident.
+Resident inspector activities are supplemented by engineers and specialists from the nearest regional office and/or headquarters.
+The NRC’s regional specialists review plant security, emergency planning, radiation protection, environmental monitoring, plant equipment and systems, fire protection, construction activities, and other areas.
+Each year, NRC specialists conduct 10 to 25 routine inspections at each nuclear power plant, depending on the activities at the plants and issues that may occur.
+Additional special team inspections may focus on a specific plant activity, like maintenance or security, or a team may be sent to the plant to look at a specific operating problem or event.

-Because it would be impossible to review every aspect of licensee performance, the NRC systematically evaluates their adequacy through selective inspections.
-The new inspection program selects an appropriate inspection sample based on its potential risk, past operational experience, and regulatory requirements.
+Due to the scale of activities at a nuclear power plant, it is impossible to review every aspect of licensee performance.
+As a result, the NRC evaluates plant performance through selective inspections.
+The inspection program chooses an appropriate sample based on its potential risk, past operational experience, and regulatory requirements.

 The frequency, scope, and depth of the inspection program varies for operating reactors depending on their performance.
-The program consists of three major elements: (1) baseline inspections - the minimum required at all plants; (2) supplemental inspections - performed at those plants with performance below established thresholds; and (3) special inspections that focus on a specific issue at all or a group of plants.
+The program consists of three major elements.
+First, baseline inspections, are the minimum required at all plants.
+Second, supplemental inspections, are performed at plants with performance below established thresholds.
+Lastly, special inspections focus on a specific issue at all or a group of plants.

-In February 1989, the Commission announced a policy of cooperation with States which allows States to observe, and in some cases participate in, NRC inspections at reactor facilities.
+In 1989, the Commission announced a policy of cooperation that allows States to observe, and in some cases participate in, NRC inspections at reactor facilities.

-The NRC uses inspection findings together with objective performance indicators to assess plant performance.
-An "action matrix" provides consistent agency action based on licensee performance in seven cornerstones of safety: (1) initiating events, (2) mitigating systems, (3) integrity of barriers to release of radioactivity, (4) emergency preparedness, (5) occupational radiation safety, (6) public radiation safety, and (7) physical protection.
+The NRC uses inspection findings and performance indicators to assess plant performance.
+An "action matrix" reflects licensee performance in seven safety areas: (1) initiating events, (2) mitigating systems, (3) integrity of radioactivity release barriers, (4) emergency preparedness, (5) worker radiation safety, (6) public radiation safety, and (7) physical protection.